 At some particular times, a safety assistant or personal care attendant may be required to travel with you, especially if:

-- You have difficulty responding to and understanding the safety instructions onboard.
+- You have difficulty responding to and understanding the safety instructions on board.

 - You have both hearing and vision impairments that make communication troublesome.